fl101/awardfares-blog/_posts/2024-02-03-american-winter-routes-2024.md

 ---
 layout: post
-title: "American Airlines Announces Winter Schedule For 2024: New Route To Brisbane, Flagship Suites & More"
+title: "American Airlines Announces Winter Schedule For 2024: New Route to Brisbane with Flagship Suites & More"
 category: [News, AAdvantage]
 tags: [American]
 author: Germán